Skip to content

 • alloc(size) simply moves head forward by size and returns the old position

-• reset() resets head back to the initial position (deallocating all allocations at once)
+• reset() resets head back to the initial position (bulk deallocation of all allocations)

-As a result, Arena allocation is extremely fast (pointer arithmetic), highly suitable for temporary memory, and has zero/low fragmentation.
-However, there are also several drawbacks:
+As a result, arena allocation is extremely fast (pointer arithmetic), highly suited for temporary memory, and produces zero/low fragmentation.
+However, there are several drawbacks:

 • Individual objects cannot be deallocated separately (unless more complex reclamation strategies are implemented)